BOM-98/mental-maths-project-2/README.md

 export let timer = {
   //timer set to 60 seconds at the beginning
   time: 60,
-  //every second the tiner will decrease by 1
+  //every second the timer will decrease by 1
   secondInterval: 1000,
   start: function intervalSetter() {
     setInterval(function () {